sanjeevceligo/utility/README.md

 Enter number of repetitions for running set of commands

+**To run tagComparisionTest.js**

-**To run tagComparisionTest.js, need to run with node tagComparisionTest.js and give user inputs for both environments to compare with**
+Need to run with node tagComparisionTest.js and give user inputs for both environments to compare with

 Prerequisite
 npm install axios yaml exceljs chalk prompt-sync